How to draw a penguin looks so easy, doesn’t it? Yes, it is easy and almost effortless to draw and, we’ll soon see why.

-It is somehow hidden but for the penguin tail means a lot because penguins use the tail as a kind of supporter, a third leg while they standing or sitting.
+It is somehow hidden but for the penguin, the tail means a lot because penguins use the tail as a kind of supporter, the third leg while they standing or sitting.

 Be easy with the pencil because the belly is white.

 Well, there you go.
 I think you have now learned how to draw a penguin.
 Was it easier than you imagined?
 Of course, it was.
 I am sure you did a very good job!